AsMaNick/CommivoyagerProblem/README.md

 ## Console version

 The console version is located in the directory 'console'.
-To run console version you should first compile all c++ source code in directory 'solutions'.
+To run console version you should first compile all c++ source code.
+It can be done via script compile_all.bat.
 After that, you can run console utility by executing file 'utility.bat'.

 In this utility you can perform the following commands: